Key points

 Maya dreams of being an astrophysicist.
 James 3D prints prosthetics for fun.
 Millie analyses microplastics from her local beach.
 These are some of our Young Future Shapers.

-We've borrowed five ways from the Young Future Shapers program you can encourage a kid (or an adult) to fall in love with STEM.
+We've borrowed five ways from the Young Future Shapers program that you can use to encourage a kid (or an adult) to fall in love with STEM.

 Standing near a wind turbine at James Cook University’s Cyclone Testing Station, one Future Shaper commented she was now captivated by an area of science she'd never known about.
 This is a common reaction on our STEM camps.